 Tetraethyl pyrophosphate (TEPP)

-TEPP is one of the most acutely toxic insecticides.
+Tetraethyl pyrophosphate (TEPP) is one of the most acutely toxic insecticides.
 Although not used on animals, accidental exposure occurs occasionally.
 One herd of 29 cattle (including calves and adults) was accidentally sprayed with 0.33% TEPP emulsion; all died within 40 min.

 Trichlorfon is used as a systemic insecticide and anthelmintic in domestic animals.
 It is also used as an acaricide in sheep at the dose rate of 80 mg/kg at weekly intervals for not more than 4 wk.
 The oral LD50 in rats is 630 mg/kg, and the dermal LD50 in rabbits is >2,000 mg/kg.
 As a spray, trichlorfon at a 1% concentration is tolerated by adult cattle; given PO, it is tolerated by young dairy calves at 4.4 mg/kg but produces poisoning at 8.8 mg/kg.
 Adult cattle, sheep, and horses appear to tolerate 44 mg/kg, while 88 mg/kg produces poisoning.
 Dogs were unaffected when fed 1,000 ppm of trichlorfon for 4 mo.
-Administration of trichlorfon at 75 mg/kg PO produces adverse clinical signs in dogs.
+Administration of trichlorfon at 75 mg/kg, PO, produces adverse clinical signs in dogs.
 Trichlorfon is metabolized rapidly.

 Animals with acute OP poisoning have nonspecific or no lesions.
 Pulmonary edema and congestion, hemorrhages, and edema of the bowel and other organs may be found.
 Animals surviving >1 day may become emaciated and dehydrated.

 An improved treatment combines atropine with the cholinesterase-reactivating oxime, 2-pyridine aldoxime methochloride (2-PAM, pralidoxime chloride).
 The dosage of 2-PAM is 20–50 mg/kg, given as a 5% solution IM or by slow IV (over 5–10 min), repeated at half the dose as needed.
 IV 2-PAM must be given very slowly to avoid musculoskeletal paralysis and respiratory arrest.
 Response to cholinesterase reactivators decreases with time after exposure; therefore, treatment with oximes must be instituted as soon as possible (within 24–48 hr).
-The rate at which the enzyme/organophosphate complex becomes unresponsive to reactivators varies with the particular pesticide.
+The rate at which the enzyme/organophosphate complex becomes unresponsive to reactivators (due to ageing phenomenon) varies with the particular pesticide.

-Organophosphate-induced intermediate syndrome (IMS) has been observed in humans and animals (particularly dogs and cats) acutely poisoned with a massive dose of an OP insecticide.
-OP that are known to cause IMS include bromophos, chlorpyrifos, diazinon, dicrotophos, dimethoate, disulfoton, fenthion, malathion, merphos, methamidophos, methyl parathion, monocrotophos, omethoate, parathion, phosmet, and trichlorfon.
-Clinically, IMS is characterized by acute paralysis and weakness in the areas of several cranial motor nerves, neck flexors, facial, extraocular, palatal, nuchal, proximal limb, and respiratory muscles 24–96 hr after poisoning.
+Organophosphate-induced intermediate syndrome (IMS) has been seen in people and animals (particularly dogs and cats) acutely poisoned with a massive dose of an OP insecticide.
+OPs known to cause IMS include bromophos, chlorpyrifos, diazinon, dicrotophos, dimethoate, disulfoton, fenthion, malathion, merphos, methamidophos, methyl parathion, monocrotophos, omethoate, parathion, phosmet, and trichlorfon.
+Clinically, IMS is characterized by acute paralysis and weakness in the areas of several cranial motor nerves, neck flexors, and facial, extraocular, palatal, nuchal, proximal limb, and respiratory muscles 24–96 hr after poisoning.
 IMS is a separate clinical entity from acute toxicity and delayed neuropathy.
 Generalized weakness, depressed deep tendon reflexes, ptosis, and diplopia are also evident.
 These symptoms may last for several days or weeks depending on the OP involved.
 Although the exact mechanism of action involved in IMS in unclear, the defect occurs at the neuromuscular junction (decreased AChE activity and expression of nicotinic receptors).
 Despite AChE inhibition, muscle fasciculations and hypersecretory activities are absent.
 There is no specific treatment; therapy relies on atropine sulfate and 2-PAM and should be continued for weeks.